Select A Course Type to Learn More:

 Honors Geometry also involves the study of geometric concepts with algebraic manipulation of these geometric concepts included.
 The course also includes a systematic study of the concept of proof.
 The course requires the purchase and use of a special calculator as designated by the mathematics department.
 The Honors Geometry course is taught at a faster pace than Geometry as well as examining problems that are more difficult.
 The student is expected to be an independent thinker and worker in order to be enrolled in an Honors level course.

 Prerequisite: Algebra I

 This one credit, yearlong course continues students’ study of advanced algebraic concepts including functions, polynomials, rational expressions, systems of functions and inequalities, and matrices.
 Students will be expected to describe and translate among graphic, algebraic, numeric, tabular, and verbal representations of relations and use those representations to solve problems.
 Emphasis should be placed on practical applications and modeling.
 Appropriate technology, from manipulatives to calculators and application software, will be used regularly for instruction and assessment.

-HONORS has the same description as Algebra II, however, Honors Algebra II is a one credit, yearlong course that emphasizes problem solving and new skill development.
+Honors Algebra II is a one credit, yearlong course that emphasizes problem solving and new skill development.
 Students are encouraged to develop a more independent style of reading and studying mathematics at a faster pace.
 All students must take a placement test toward the end of their year in Algebra II to help determine placement for subsequent math courses.

 AFM (Advanced Functions and Modeling)